arj154/badWordKata/README.md

 This is a Kata from Reddit which can be found [here](https://www.reddit.com/r/dailyprogrammer/comments/106gse/9202012_challenge_100_intermediate_bad_word_filter/
 )

+the bad words used were from a list [here](http://www.bannedwordlist.com/lists/swearWords.txt)

 It simply censors bad words so the initial letter is shown and the rest of the word is stars for example f***.
 We did this in Android Studio while pairing with TDD and there is a simple Android App as an interface.

 ### Improvements ###